jsdelivr/jsdelivr/README.md

 Custom CDN Hosting
 ---

-If your project does not qualify to be hosted in Github or for any reasons you need direct access to your files then its not a problem.
+If your project does not qualify to be hosted on Github or for any other reason you need direct access to your files, jsDelivr can still support your project.
 We can offer SFTP access to origin restricted to a single directory managed by the author.
 This way you will have full control over your files without any of the restrictions of Github and still be able to utilize the full power of jsDelivr.